ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - **DO NOT EVER PUBLISH UNSTABLE CHANGES (ie. not working modules) TO THE "/" (ROOT) FOLDER.
 Please PUBLISH IT TO "beta" FOLDER INSTEAD**

-## Rename Repo (soon.. when ProgMEM-CC sorts out making the urls the same for the closed src dependancies w :D)
+## Rename this Repo (soon.. when ProgMEM-CC sorts out making the urls the same for the closed src dependancies)
 - ProgMEM-CC - when you have time pls rename this to Impact For Miniblox (thanks! - TheM1ddleM1n)

 - maybe not so soon about the rename because i still have a lot of closed source dependancies that depent on the url staying the same